Abstract Expressionism

 Lucio Fontana, Concetto spaziale, Il cielo di Venezia (Spatial Concept, The Sky of Venice), 1961, Fondazione Lucio Fontana, Milan, Italy.

-His cycle was so dazzling that it bewitched not only the Italian public but the clamor had also reached an American gallerist Martha Jackson who invited Fontana over to New York to exhibit his works.
-In November 1961, his first solo exhibition in the U.S opened presenting 15 of his creations.
-Fontana, seeing the city for the first time, exclaimed: New York is more beautiful than Venice! and again inspired by a city, he put himself to work and produced a cycle of works, this time working fully in metal.
-As he scratched, pierced, and slashed sheets of copper or aluminum, he tried to capture the dynamic and unstoppable energy of the unique metropolis, so different and yet as inspirational as Venice.
+Fontana’s cycles of works bedazzled not only the Italian public.
+His glamor also reached American gallerist Martha Jackson, who invited Fontana over to New York.
+In November 1961, his first US solo exhibition opened with 15 of his artworks.
+Seeing the city for the first time, Fontana exclaimed: New York is more beautiful than Venice!
+Inspired again by the urbanscape, he set himself to work and produced another cycle.
+This time, it was all in metal.
+As he scratched, pierced, and slashed sheets of copper or aluminum, the unrelenting momentum of that very metropolis took shape: So different.
+Yet as aspirational as Venice.

 Lucio Fontana, Spatial Concept, The Skyscraper of New York, 1962, Fondazione Lucio Fontana, Milan, lucio fontana venice